Skip to main content

 FCH Initiative: We are currently recruiting employers for our next cohort, which will kick off in January 2024.
 Reach out to Steph (steph.dolan@corpcoalition.org) for more information.
 And, for those interested in additional tools to support fair chance talent, check out The AdvoKit from Cara Plus or reach out to Liana at lbran@carachicago.org.

-Afton Community Engagement Practices
+Eight Community Engagement Practices That Facilitate Stronger Decision-Making

 PRACTICE #1: Come into engagement activities curious, without assumptions or predetermined ideas.